Macro Balances and Macro Constraints (25 minute read)

 Government Budget Constraint

 Governments do not necessarily have to balance their budgets, with spending equal to their tax revenues.
 Governments can borrow money if their spending exceeds tax revenue.
 Conversely, they can run budget surpluses that add to the supply of national savings if they spend less than government income.
-But, government spending must equal tax revenue plus or minus its borrowing or savings.
+Total government spending equals its tax revenue plus or minus its borrowing or savings.

 In the US333 macro SAM (Table 2), the US government receives tax revenues that sum to: